In Syria, the Assads leave a bitter legacy after a half-century of repressive rule

 Multiple Middle East nations are run by monarchies stretching back generations.
 Syria was rare in having extended rule by one family that did not claim royal status.

-Hafez Assad planned for his eldest son Basil to eventually take over as Syria's leader.
+Hafez Al-Assad planned for his eldest son Basil to eventually take over as Syria's leader.
 But Basil was killed when he crashed his car while driving at high speed in Damascus in 1994.
-Hafez Assad then turned to Bashar, who was in London, training to be an ophthalmologist.
+The elder Assad then turned to Bashar, who was in London, training to be an ophthalmologist.

-When Hafez Assad died of chronic heart trouble in 2000, Bashar Assad was the heir apparent.
+When Hafez Al-Assad died of chronic heart trouble in 2000, Bashar Al-Assad was the heir apparent.
 There was just one problem.
-The Syrian constitution set the minimum age for the president at 40, and Bashar Assad was just 34.
+The Syrian constitution set the minimum age for the president at 40, and Bashar was just 34.
 The Syrian parliament swiftly changed the constitution, lowering the minimum age to 34.

 Given Assad's youth, his medical training and his time in Britain, there was speculation the younger Assad would pursue more moderate policies than his father.